Department of Geosciences

 Details concerning the specific makeup of these groups are available from the department.

 General degree requirements are those of the Graduate School.
 Admitted students are strongly encouraged to associate themselves with a faculty member or members by the end of their first semester in residence.
 The instructor(s) will serve as the student’s principal advisor and will be responsible for the student’s degree program.

 The department encourages students with bachelor’s degrees from other sciences to enter the geosciences graduate program.
 Required leveling work will be determined on an individual basis, primarily by the staff member(s) in the student’s field of interest.
 A graduate minor may be taken either inside or outside this department.

 Master of Science in Geosciences.
-Requirements for the master’s degree in geosciences include completion of 27 graduate hours in geology, geophysics, or related fields; 3 hours in science or engineering beyond those required for an undergraduate degree; and 6 hours of thesis credit.
-A 36-hour non-thesis option in geosciences is also available.
+Requirements for the master’s degree in geosciences include completion of a minimum of 24 hours of graduate coursework in geology, geophysics, or related fields and 6 hours of thesis credit.
+The degree requires a total of 36 hours of graduate course credits.